Taste Hack + Pro Tips for Costco's Instant Boba Packs

 Price Per Pack: $0.92

-Boba Bam Instant Boba Packs are a Costco winner.
-The price is right at only $0.92 a drink and they make it super convenient to make a homemade Boba in less than few minutes.
+The Costco instant boba packs are a winner.
+The price is right at only $0.92 a drink, and Boba Bam makes it super convenient to make a homemade Boba in less than a few minutes.

-The drink is extremely customizable and the flavors are great.
-I highly recommend this instant boba to any Boba fans.
+The drink is extremely customizable, and the flavors are great.
+I highly recommend this Costco instant boba to any Boba fans.

 Value - 9/10